Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/1-introduction/+page.md

 Once validated, the user operations are sent on-chain as transactions.
 These transactions are executed and gas fees are paid on behalf of the user, directly from their account, by the alt-mempool nodes.
 This is managed through the `EntryPoint.sol` contract.
 From here, the user's smart contract essentially becomes their wallet.
 If a paymaster is not set up, the funds will be deducted from the account.
 Finally, the contract is deployed to the blockchain.

 ### EntryPoint.sol Optional Add-ons
-The `EntryPoint.sol` contract also allows for optional add-ons, such as a Signature Aggregator and a Pay Master.
+The `EntryPoint.sol` contract also allows for optional add-ons, such as a Signature Aggregator and a Paymaster.
 These add-ons can be used to further optimize gas fees and improve user experience.

 #### Signature Aggregator
 An optional add-on to the `EntryPoint.sol` contract is the signature aggregator.
 This component collects and verifies multiple signatures, ensuring that only authorized transactions are processed.